Skip to main content

 The Prevent Anal Cancer Self-Swab Study

-Even before the guidelines were published, researchers at the Medical College of Wisconsin, in Milwaukee, had been testing a home-based approach to anal cancer screening.
+Over the past few years, researchers at the Medical College of Wisconsin, in Milwaukee, have been testing a home-based approach to anal cancer screening.
 In this approach, a person collects their own cells (self-swabs) and sends the sample to a laboratory for analysis.

 The strategy was based in part on self-collection techniques that have shown promise in cervical cancer.
 The Food and Drug Administration has just approved two kits used for self-collection of vaginal samples for HPV testing.